versuchshaus/foundational/README.md

 You must have Node Package Manager (npm) installed before you can use this theme.
 Additionally, you may need to install some dependencies such as node-sass and gulp.
 Nodejs instructions are available all over the internet.

-After copying this theme to the Grav theme folder, you must install Foundation by running NPM and Bower.
+After copying this theme to the Grav theme folder, you must install Foundation by running NPM.

-* On the command line, run the command 'npm install'.
+* On the command line, navigate to the user/themes/foundational directory within your Grav installation and run the command 'npm install'.
+* Open gulpfile.js and look for this code:

+    function serve() {
+      browserSync.init({
+        proxy: "grav.devel"
+      });

+* Replace "grav.devel" with the domain name of your Grav installation

 The theme uses SCSS.
 Make changes to style sheets by editing the SCSS files in the SCSS directory.